← All Resources

 Step 7: The Late Starter's Catch-Up Plan

-Maximize catch-up contributions.
-In 2026, workers over 50 can contribute an extra $7,500 to a 401(k) (bringing the total to $30,500) and an extra $1,000 to an IRA.
-The SECURE 2.0 Act also introduced higher catch-up limits for ages 60–63 ($11,250 in 401(k) catch-up for those ages).
-These extra contributions, invested for 15–20 years, can add $250,000–$400,000 to your retirement portfolio.
+Max out catch-up contributions.
+In 2026, workers over 50 can add an extra $7,500 to a 401(k) (totaling $30,500) and an extra $1,000 to an IRA.
+SECURE 2.0 also created enhanced catch-up limits for ages 60–63 ($11,250 in 401(k) catch-up).
+Invested for 15–20 years, those extra contributions alone can add $250,000–$400,000 to your portfolio.
+That's not nothing.

 Frequently Asked Questions